Getting Started

 Docker

 This project uses Docker Compose to manage containers (one for the Wagtail web app, and another for the Postgres database).
+You’ll need to install Docker Desktop in order to start the containers.

 Building and Spinning Up Containers